altocodenl/tagaway/readme.md

       - If there's an unexpected error (not a 400) it invokes `upload error` but it will not perform an ajax call to report it to the server.
       - Decrements `State.upload.count.UPLOADID`.
       - Conditionally invokes `upload complete` if there are no other files in this upload being processed (`State.upload.count.UPLOADID === 0`) *and* it is part of an upload that still has status `uploading` (as per `Data.uploads`).
+      - Note: the logic of `State.upload.count.UPLOADID` works because we decrement *after* updating the queue.
+This updating of the queue triggers a recursive call to the responder itself, which brings another piv into processing, which increments the queue.
+In that way, the count entry for an upload reaches 0 only at the very end.

 7. Import
    1. `change State.page`: if `State.page` is `import`, 1) if no `Data.account`, `query account`; 2) for all providers, if `State.import.PROVIDER.authOK` is set, it deletes it and invokes `import list PROVIDER true` to create a new list; 3) for all providers, if `State.import.PROVIDER.authError` is set, it deletes it and invokes `snackbar`; 4) for all providers, if there's no `Data.import.PROVIDER`, invokes `import list PROVIDER`.